lassenza/getDataPeerProject/Codebook.md

 - ActivityName is  the  descriptive  the activity performed.
 In the activity_labels.txt file for each "ActivityCode" is defined the corresponding "ActivityName"
 - SubjectId  is a integer value that identifies the subject who performed the activity for each window sample.
 Its range is from 1 to 30. ( as defined in the UCI HAR Dataset\readme.txt )

-*For the following variables in the output data set i calculate the means of the corresponding smartphone accelerometer data fields (please refer to the UCI Human Activity Recognition documentation for more details ) .
+*For the following variables in the output data set i calculate the means of the corresponding smartphone accelerometer data fields (please refer to the UCI Human Activity Recognition documentation for more details i.e. features_info.txt ) .
 Rows are grouped by the first ther columns as request in point 5 : creates a second, independent tidy data set with the average of each variable for each activity and each subject.*
 - tBodyAcc-mean()-X
 - tBodyAcc-mean()-Y
 - tBodyAcc-mean()-Z